noOdin1/calculator_Odin/README.md

 - [ done ] evaluate only a single pair of numbers at a time
 - [ done ] round long decimals
 - [ done ] clear button, clears all the input
-- [ ] display a snarky remark when 'divide by zero'
+- [ done ] display a snarky remark when 'divide by zero'
 - [ done ] pressing a new digit would begin a new calculation
 - [ done ] stop more than 1 decimal point for each number
 - [ ] add a backspace button